 Medical Assistant Technician Salary and Career Information

 Medical assistant technicians are responsible for administrative and clinical tasks, and they're more commonly referred to as simply medical assistants.
-Though no advanced degree or training is required to become a medical assistant, some employers require completion of an accredited program.
+Though no advanced degree or training is usually required to become a medical assistant, some employers require completion of an accredited program.
 Those working as medical assistants may expect faster-than-average job growth in the coming years.

 Salary Information for Medical Assistant Technicians